Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: IEEE 802.11p Preamble Insertion

 Two advantages are obtained with the considered approach.
-First, the LTE-V2X occupation of 1 ms is indicated as part of the \textit{signal field} of the preamble and thus the gap at the end of the TTI does not cause CSMA/CA to sense the channel as idle.
+First, the LTE-V2X occupancy of 1 ms is indicated as part of the \textit{signal field} of the preamble and therefore the gap at the end of the TTI does not cause CSMA/CA to sense the channel as idle.
 Second, more importantly, it significantly reduces the received power at which IEEE~802.11p assumes the channel as busy; in fact, from the -65~dBm of the \ac{CCA} threshold, which is used when an undecodable signal is received, the minimum power is reduced to a level that depends on the implemented receiver and can be reasonably assumed around -100~dBm.\footnote{The value of -100~dBm, which is in agreement with what obtained in off-the shelf devices, corresponds to a \ac{SNR} of -2~dB with a noise figure of 6~dB.
-A slightly higher value is used here for performance evaluation, as motivated in Section~\ref{Subsec:settings}.
-Example reference is the Cohda MK5, fccid.io/2AEGPMK5RSU/Users-Manual/User-Manual-2618067.pdf} Please note that simply reducing the \ac{CCA} threshold to a lower level would not lead to the same result; the threshold was in fact optimized in order to avoid false detection of unexpected signals, including for example spurious emissions from adjacent channels.
+A slightly higher value is used here for performance evaluation, as motivated in Section~\ref{Subsec:freeflowresults}.
+Example reference is the Cohda MK5, fccid.io/2AEGPMK5RSU/Users-Manual/User-Manual-2618067.pdf} Please note that the simple reduction of the \ac{CCA} threshold to a lower level would not lead to the same result; the threshold has been optimized to avoid false detection of unexpected signals, such as spurious emissions from adjacent channels.

-A difference compared to current specifications is that the addition of the preamble, as shown in Fig.~\ref{fig:symbolsb}, causes some power to be transmitted over all subchannels at the beginning of the TTI, even when part of the bandwidth is used for the rest of the TTI.
+A difference from the current specification is that the addition of the preamble, as shown in Fig.~\ref{fig:symbolsb}, causes some power to be transmitted over all subchannels at the beginning of the TTI, even when part of the bandwidth is used for the rest of the TTI.
 This, in principle, might alter the \ac{SB-SPS} process of LTE-V2X.
-However, the signal is transmitted only for 40~$\mu$s over the 1~ms TTI and thus the impact is negligible, as later demonstrated in Section~\ref{subsec:techalone}.
+However, the signal is only transmitted for 40~$\mu$s over the 1~ms TTI and therefore the impact is negligible, as demonstrated in Section~\ref{subsec:techalone}.